cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 If you encrypt a  message with a TLS public key, you know that only a holder of the matching private key will be able to decrypt it.
 And perhaps the holder of the public certificate identifies themself as your friend, your bank, your employer, or a government.
 But how can you trust that the certificate was ever actually held by the party you want to reach, rather than an imposter?

-This is a complex social and technological problem, and the solution used for the internet as a whole, as well as for many large organizations across the world, is also a complex mix of social and digital technologies.
+This is a complex social and technological problem, and the primary solution used today by the internet as a whole, as well as organizations across the world, is mix of careful practices, social relationships, and digital technologies.
 It is what is known as Public Key Infrastructure (PKI).

 At its core, PKI is a hierarchy of cryptographically backed trust relationships between the following categories of interested party:
-- Subscribers wish to use the PKI to prove their identity to the world and offer secure services to others.
+- **Subscribers** wish to use the PKI to prove their identity to the world and offer secure services to others.
-- Relying parties wish to connect with subscribers, secure in the their knownledge of the identity of the latter.
+- **Relying parties** wish to connect with subscribers, secure in the their knownledge of the identity of the latter.
-- Certificate Authorities (CA) are responsible for verifying the identity of subscribers (which can include subornidate certificate authorties).
+- **Certificate Authorities (CA)** are responsible for verifying the identity of subscribers (which can include subornidate certificate authorties).

 ### Certificates, signing, trust and authority